hl7au/au-fhir-base/pages/_includes/contact-purpose-intro.md

 **Extension: Contact Purpose** *[[FMM Level 1](guidance.html)]*

-This extension applies to the [ContactPoint](http://hl7.org/fhir/datatypes.html#ContactPoint) datatype and is used to represent the purpose for which a contact can be reached, e.g. after hours or billing.
+This extension applies to the [ContactPoint](http://hl7.org/fhir/datatypes.html#ContactPoint) data type and is used to represent the purpose for which a contact can be reached, e.g. after hours or billing.

 #### Examples